top of page

 Jane started organizing women from different communities over 15 years ago in response to cases of sexual manipulation and violence towards adolescent girls.
 She has mentored thousands of girls through her “GPende” slogan meaning, 'love yourself', currently a global woman amplifying the voices of women/girls living in slum communities locally, nationally and globally.

-Jane is the Founding Director of Polycom Development Project – she is the convener of the Kenyan Women led Urban Thinkers Campus - World Urban Campaign process towards The City We Need, Policy Unit Expert towards Habitat III, and has contributed to the successful lobby towards engender of the New Urban Agenda.
+Jane is the Founding Director of Polycom Girls – she is the convener of the Kenyan Women led Urban Thinkers Campus - World Urban Campaign process towards The City We Need, Policy Unit Expert towards Habitat III, and has contributed to the successful lobby towards engender of the New Urban Agenda.

 Jane has received the following global recognitions: